Skip to Content

 While my drink was strong enough, it certainly landed on the small side of the spectrum.
 It’s not a place I’d be hanging out at to catch a full-on buzz, as the tab would escalate quickly.

-While the experience is obviously more expensive than walking into a traditional bar, the novelty of it is drinking in a sub-freezing environment surrounded by ice, sitting on ice, and drinking from ice.
+While the experience is more expensive than a traditional bar, the novelty is drinking in a sub-freezing environment, sitting on ice, and drinking from ice.
+It’s fun!

 Related Attraction Reviews: